Infineon/command-console/README.md

 ### ModusToolbox&trade;

-1. Review and make the required changes to the pre-defined configuration files.
+1. Review and make the required changes to the pre-defined configuration files and Makefile COMPONENTS in the application.

-- The configuration files are bundled with the wifi-mw-core library for FreeRTOS, lwIP, and Mbed TLS.
-See README.md for details.
+    - The configuration files for FreeRTOS, lwIP, and Mbed TLS combination are bundled in Wi-Fi core freertos lwip mbedtls library for Wi-Fi kits and in Ethernet core freertos lwip mbedtls library for Ethernet kits.

+      - See the "Quick Start" section in [README.md](https://github.com/Infineon/wifi-core-freertos-lwip-mbedtls/blob/master/README.md) of Wi-Fi core freertos lwip mbedtls library for Wi-Fi kits
-   See the "Quick Start" section in [README.md](https://github.com/Infineon/wifi-mw-core/blob/master/README.md)(https://github.com/Infineon/wifi-core-freertos-lwip-mbedtls/blob/master/README.md).
+      - See the "Quick Start" section in [README.md](https://github.com/Infineon/ethernet-core-freertos-lwip-mbedtls/blob/master/README.md) of Ethernet core freertos lwip mbedtls library for Ethernet kits

     - If the application is using bundle library then the configuration files are in the bundle library.
 For example if the application is using Wi-Fi core freertos lwip mbedtls bundle library, the configuration files are in wifi-core-freertos-lwip-mbedtls/configs folder.
 Similarly if the application is using Ethernet Core FreeRTOS lwIP mbedtls library, the configuration files are in ethernet-core-freertos-lwip-mbedtls/configs folder.

 2. A set of COMPONENTS must be defined in the code example project's Makefile for this library.